First Roumanian-American Congregation: Decline

 Over time the synagogue appealed to a broader constituency than just Roumanian-American Jews.
 Nevertheless, membership declined during the latter half of the 20th century as the upwardly mobile Jewish population of the Lower East Side moved to north Manhattan, Brooklyn, and the Bronx.
 First Roumanian-American was particularly affected: as it was an Orthodox congregation, in order to attend Sabbath services its members had to live within walking distance.
 In 1980 First Roumanian-American was one of the few congregations on the Lower East Side to still have its own Talmud Torah.
 This school had been housed in a small building on the east side of the synagogue that had formerly served as the church rectory.
 The congregation was eventually forced to sell the building, but the new owners retained the school's carved sign.

 Rabbi Mordecai Mayer, who had led the congregation for 20 years, died in 1981, two days before his 66th birthday.
-Born in Chortkov (then in Poland), he had graduated from the Chachmei Lublin Yeshiva, and had emigrated to the United States in 1936.
+Born in Chortkov (then in Austria-Hungary), he had graduated from the Chachmei Lublin Yeshiva, and had emigrated to the United States in 1936.
 He had, for 40 years, conducted programs on Jewish topics on radio station WEVD, then owned by The Forward.
 In the 1970s he was a columnist for the Yiddish weekly Algemeiner Journal, and was the author of the English-language books Israel's Wisdom in Modern Life (1949) and Seeing Through Believing (1973).
 He was succeeded by Jacob Spiegel.